Saturday, August 15, 2020

 Here is the map the players from the EN world session created.

-This map is from the same session, as the map on the photo above, but it differs at several points, in ways that cannot all just be mapping errors: the entrance stairs and room are different, the area north of the split room near their entrance differs, the rooms and archway location near the stink bug differ, and most extremely, the stairs down they found are definitely not on Gary's map.
+This map is from the same session, as the map on the photo above, but it differs at several points, in ways that cannot all just be mapping errors: the entrance stairs and room are different, doors differ, the area north of the split room near their entrance differs, the rooms and archway location near the stink bug differ, and most extremely, the stairs down they found are definitely not on Gary's map.

 All this just goes to show that Gary used the map and key for the most part to trigger his imagination and provide framework, while he made up a lot on the fly